sxkshi/TextUtils-React/README.md

 # TextUtils-React
-TextUtils is a simple and easy to use Text processing website consisting of a collection of free text processing utilities.
+TextUtils is a simple and easy to use Text processing website consisting of a collection of free text processing utilities, Made using Reactjs.